gazebosim/gz-sim/tutorials/resources.md

 ### Sensors

-Each unique type of sensor Ignition Sensors is a plugin.
+Each unique type of sensor in Ignition Sensors is a plugin.
 When a particular sensor type is requested, the relevant plugin is loaded by Ignition Plugin and a sensor object is instantiated from it.
 Simlar to Ignition Rendering, the sensor plugin shared libraries are installed to the `<install_prefix>/lib` directory.